johnrm174/model-railway-signalling/README.md

     * e.g. A GPIO sensor can be mapped to a signal passed event and a Track Sensor event.
 * Added new test functionality into the GPIO Settings window to aid layout configuration:
     * Test buttons for each GPIO input can be pressed/release to simulate events.
+    * Allows end-to end test of functionality whilst not connected to the layout.
+* Added new Subscriptions utility to monitor the state of subscribed objects:
+    * Initial release displays the state of Subscribed GPIO Sensors:
+    * Test buttons for subscribed sensor can be pressed/release to simulate events.
+    * Allows end-to end test of functionality whilst not connected to the layout.
+* New SPROG Status Monitoring Feature (SPROG Settings Window):
+    * Provides display of SPROG Status, DCC Bus Voltage and DCC Bus current
 * Accept optional OS arguments (to enable application start when sig file is clicked)
 * Colour Scheme changes to make popup warnings (SPAD and Lever warnings) more obvious.
 * Bugfix to enable schematics with block instrument sounds to run on Windows platforms.
 * Bugfix for hiding/unhiding Switches and Track Sensors in Run Mode ('h' and 'u' keys).
 * Bugfix to validation of 'Signal passed' and 'signal approached' GPIO Sensor ID entries.

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)